INTERNAL RULES OF PROCEDURES

 - social development and welfare of persons with disabilities or special needs including social services and interventions that develop and enhance the quality of individual and community life;

 - all matters relating to the accessibility, advocacy, assistive devices, empowerment, funding, assistance, livelihood, sheltered workshops, skills development, social integration, transportation of persons with disabilities and the implementation of the Magna Carta for Disabled Persons (R.A.
-7277) and other related laws.
+7277) and other related laws; and

-j.
-Committee on Natural Resources, Environment and Ecology. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+d.
+Committee on Environment and Natural Resources. -This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - All matters directly and principally relating to natural resources, except energy and fisheries resources, their exploration, conservation, management and utilization